 We use periodical indexes in history research because it is in the articles in scholarly journals that the most recently written thoughts on most topics are published.
 Journals also contain book reviews, alerting the readers to the existence of new books which can be searched for in Books and Media and E Books and Journals.
 The list of indexes below is not exhaustive although we have taken care to provide at least one index covering each area of the world and time period of history.

-The first four indexes listed include the two databases most used for articles by M.S.U. history students, then the most used index for gender studies, and last, one of the most used interdisciplinary databases, ProQuest.
+Organization of this list.
+The first four indexes listed include the two databases most used for articles by M.S.U. history students, then you see the most used index for gender studies, and last, one of the most used interdisciplinary databases, ProQuest.
 After these four the list covers indexes useful for history of particular areas or countries of the world and, at the end, indexes useful for particular time periods of history.

-Some of the indexes offer a link to library holdings and the full-text of the journal article will be available online.
+Some of the indexes offer a links to library holdings and the full-text of the journal article will be available online.
 Other indexes do not have this feature.
 In that case, look up the title of the periodical in E Books and Journals in hopes of finding full text online.
 If the journal is not there, then look in Books and Media, find the call number for the paper/cloth bound set, look for it in the stacks in Main, or have it brought from Remote Storage, using the "Get This" button in the catalog entry.
 If you do not find the journal at all, you can apply for your article on Interlibrary loan.

 America: History & Life covers the history and culture of the United States and Canada.
 It has selective indexing for over 1,700 journals from 1955 to present.
 The database also provides full-text coverage of more than 200 journals and nearly 100 books.